OathPros/COMP3/source/guidelines/pointer-touch.rst

 * only provide a context menu if there is a set of relevant menu items to expose
 *  be possible without using a pointing device: see equivalent actions for :doc:`keyboard <keyboard>`.

+While some mice have a third “middle” button, it is not recommended to make use of this in application designs.

 Pointer & Touch Equivalent Actions
 ----------------------------------